Slasky86/CyberArk-Powershell/WSUS/readme.md

 The ServiceCheckOnReboot.ps1 script should be set up to run at each startup of the machine, and whether or not a user has logged on.

-## Required parameters
+## Optional parameters

 The scripts have a few required parameters, and if they are supplied with the StartWUUpdate.ps1 script it will propagate to the InstallUpdates.ps1 script.
 The parameters are as follows:

 1. Recipient - A list of recipient emails, separated by comma.
 Ex: "recipient1@company.com","recipient2@company.com"
 2. SendFrom - The address that the scripts present themselves as.
 Ex: "VaultUpdateNotifications@company.com"
 3. SMTPServer - The FQDN or IP address of the SMTP server the vault will be using to send the email notifications.
 Keep in mind that if FQDN is used, the Vault will need to be able to resolve the name
+4. AutomaticReboot - A boolean value (default false) whether or not the server should do an automatic reboot after updates have been installed and a reboot is expected

-These requirements are also set on the ServiceCheckOnReboot.ps1 script.
+These parameters are also set on the ServiceCheckOnReboot.ps1 script, except the AutomaticReboot one.
 These parameters can be inserted as a part of the command-line in scheduled tasks.